 Systematics

-Results from the phylogenetic analyses indicate that specimens from central Peninsular Malaysia are: (1) members of the H. signata Complex; (2) closely related but not conspecific with H. siberu; and (3) distantly related to other co-occuring H. signata Complex taxa in Peninsular Malaysia (H. banjarana and H. picturata). sor greater than, provide morphological evidence to show that this genetically divergent lineage can be phenotypically distinguished from all other species in its group.
-Having, , strongly support the recognition of the Peninsular Malaysian specimens as a new species, which we describe
+Results from the phylogenetic analyses indicate that specimens from central Peninsular Malaysia are: (1) members of the H. signata Complex; (2) closely related but not conspecific with H. siberu; and (3) distantly related to other co-occuring H. signata Complex taxa in Peninsular Malaysia (H. banjarana and H. picturata).
+Although we do not use molecular divergence to diagnose the new taxon, we note that these levels of divergences are equivalent or greater than most species level divergences in closely related H. signata Complex members (Brown and Siler, 2013).
+The exceptions are members of the H. picturata Complex which, although currently masquerading under a single species name, are suspected by numerous workers to represent a complex of distinct evolutionary lineages which now require taxonomic partitioning (Brown and Guttman, 2002; Brown and Siler, 2013; personal communication with L. L. Grismer and R. F. Inger).
+Here, we provide morphological evidence to show that this genetically divergent lineage can be phenotypically distinguished from all other species in its group.
+Having distinct, diagnosable, fixed character differences, bolstered by the only known occurrence of the new species as a distantly allopatric, biogeographically circumscribed lineage, strongly support the recognition of the Peninsular Malaysian specimens as a new species, which we describe as

 Hylarana centropeninsularis sp. nov.